ankitseal/electron-dashboard-auto-reload/README.md

 - The app loads defaults from the bundled `config.json`, then applies overrides from the user data path.
 - Saving in Settings writes to: `%APPDATA%/<App Name>/config.json` (e.g., `%APPDATA%/ankitseal-dashboard-auto-reload/config.json`).
 - Credentials are encrypted and saved as `userEnc`; plaintext `user` is not persisted.
+- The app may snapshot useful auth cookies after navigation (names matching `SESSION`, `sid`, `sso`, `jwt`, `auth` prefixes) into `cookies` for future runs, and keeps the legacy `session` in sync with the first such cookie for backwards compatibility.

 ## Login & CAPTCHA

 When redirected to SSO, the app attempts to fill email/password and proceeds after common CAPTCHA challenges (e.g., Turnstile, reCAPTCHA).
 Manual interaction may still be required depending on the provider.

+## Developer test plan (manual)

+- Launch the app and authenticate once on the primary dashboard.
+- Trigger a local call to `/open` with a different path on the same origin; confirm no login prompt appears.
+- Trigger `/open` with an invalid protocol (e.g., `file:`); confirm a safe error JSON.
+- Verify auto-reload and existing hotkeys still behave as before.
+- Exit the app and confirm the loopback server has closed (port no longer listening).